EOSIO/welcome/docs/96_faq/index.md

 See [onblock](https://developers.eos.io/manuals/eosio.contracts/latest/action-reference/eosio.system/index/?query=onblock&page=1#onblock)

-### What are the supported data types that can be used in an actions parameters?
+### What are the supported data types that can be used for actions parameters?

 An action parameter type can be a built-in type or it can be a user defined type.
 More details can be found on [Understanding ABI Files](https://developers.eos.io/manuals/eosio.cdt/v1.8/best-practices/abi/understanding-abi-files) documentation chapter and pay special attention to the [Types](https://developers.eos.io/manuals/eosio.cdt/v1.8/best-practices/abi/understanding-abi-files#types) section.
 The list of supported built-in types can be found [here](https://github.com/EOSIO/eos/blob/release/2.1.x/libraries/chain/abi_serializer.cpp#L85).